bigchaindb/bigchaindb/bigchaindb/README.md

 A high-level description of the files and subdirectories of BigchainDB.

-There are three database tables which underpin BigchainDB: `backlog`, where incoming transactions are held temporarily until they can be consumed; `bigchain`, where blocks of transactions are written permanently; and `votes`, where votes are written permanently.
-It is the votes in the `votes` table which must be queried to determine block validity and order.
-For more in-depth explanation, see [the whitepaper](https://www.bigchaindb.com/whitepaper/).

 ## Files

 ### [`core.py`](./core.py)

 The `Bigchain` class is defined here.
-Most operations outlined in the [whitepaper](https://www.bigchaindb.com/whitepaper/) as well as database interactions are found in this file.
+Most node-level operations and database interactions are found in this file.
 This is the place to start if you are interested in implementing a server API, since many of these class methods concern BigchainDB interacting with the outside world.

 ### [`models.py`](./models.py)